Edible wild nettles are better than you might think!

-Nettles have a bad reputation for their nasty sting, but edible wild nettles deserve our praise.
+Edible wild nettles have a bad reputation for their nasty sting.
+But nettles deserve our praise.
 And, they’re a great reminder that what may be called an invasive weed by one is a beneficial food source to others.
 In fact this can be true about many plants.
-For instance, think about that as your lawn fills with edible dandelions this spring, too!)
+For instance, think about that as your lawn fills with edible dandelions this spring, too!

 To harvest Nettles, take care to handle the harvest gently.
-Wearing gloves is probably a good idea.
-The underside of their leaves are armed with tiny stinging spines.
+And wearing gloves is probably a good idea.
+That’s because the underside of their leaves are armed with tiny stinging spines.
 And the stems have these spines as well.
 Moreover, one nick from these little needles can give you an uncomfortable stinging itchy rash.
 Fortunately, for many, the sting wears off within a couple of hours.
 But for others it is very painful.
 And how bad the sting is can vary from plant to plant and season to season.

 Rather than risk a sting to your digestive system, cook nettles instead of eating them raw.
-A brief steaming or blanching will knock back the prickly spines.
-Chop them up (after cooking when the stingers are tamed) and toss them with a bit of vinegar for a great wild side dish not terribly dissimilar to spinach or collards.
-Save the cooking water, and use it in a smoothie or soup stock.
+Fortunately, a brief steaming or blanching will knock back the prickly spines.

 And before cooking, minimize how much you handle them.
 In fact, wear your gloves as you wash them.
 And chop them up after cooking when the stingers are tamed.